Skip to Content

 for drug or alcohol problems).

-questions and will either answer out loud or write your answer on a piece of
+questions and will answer out loud or on a piece of

 paper.
 Your answers are then rated and scored by your doctor.

-Written questionnaires generally contain 20 to 30 questions that can be
+Written tests most often have 20 to 30 questions that can be

-Many mental health questionnaires are available.
+Many mental health tests are available.
 They look at:

-Sometimes a more extensive mental health test, such as
+Sometimes a longer mental health test, such as

 the Wechsler Adult Intelligence Scale, may be needed.
-The test may need to be
+The test may be

 given by a specialist such as a psychologist.

-children may be asked to draw pictures to express their feelings, or they may
+children may be asked to draw pictures to express their feelings.
+They may also

-be asked to look at pictures or images of common subjects and talk about how
+be asked to look at images of common subjects and talk about how

-interview with written or verbal tests may last 30 to 90 minutes, or longer if
+interview with written or verbal tests may last 30 to 90 minutes.
+It can last longer if

 several different tests are done.
 An in-depth test such as the Wechsler Adult